Submit Article

 What Were the Facts of This Case?

-On 21 February 2020, the police raided Don Bar after receiving a report that A and B had absconded from the Singapore Girls' Home and were working at the bar.
-Following the raid, the defendant brought the three girls to his rental apartment in Southbank Condominium.
-At the apartment, the defendant and the three girls sat on the first level, chatting and drinking alcohol.
-The defendant then had sexual intercourse with A and the complainant on the second level of the apartment.
+The raid occurred on 21 February 2020 after police received a report that A and B had absconded from the Singapore Girls’ Home and were working at the bar.
+Following the raid, on the same night, the accused brought the three girls to his rental apartment in Southbank Condominium at North Bridge Road (the “Unit”).
+At the Unit, the accused and the three girls sat at the first level of the apartment, chatting and drinking alcohol.
+The complainant’s account was that the accused then had sexual intercourse with A and with the complainant at the second level of the Unit.

 How Did the Court Analyse the Issues?